How are laws changing for asylum seekers?

 • If you are currently in the U.S. and your asylum application (Form I-589) is still pending, you can continue to seek asylum.

 • If you have won asylum, your asylee status is still valid, and you can apply for permanent residence (Form I-485).
-However, the government has reportedly stopped processing permanent residence applications for most or all people who have won asylum.
-You can still submit the application, but the government may not make a decision on it.
+Previously, USCIS had stopped processing permanent residence applications for people who had won asylum, but they have restarted processing them again.

 • The U.S. government has announced that people can no longer apply for asylum at the border.